Melanoma

 What is Melanoma?

 Melanoma is the most serious form of skin cancer that develops in cells called melanocytes.
-These cells produce melanin or the pigment that gives color to your skin.
-The type of skin cancer can also form in your eyes, and rarely in your nose and throat as well.
-While the exact cause of melanoma is not confirmed, exposure to UV radiation from the sun or tanning beds can increase your risk of developing it.
+These cells produce melanin, the pigment that gives color to your skin.

-Common symptoms of melanoma include a change in an existing mole or the development of a new unusual-looking growth.
-To help best identify the characteristics of unusual looking moles, think of the letters ABCDE.
+Common symptoms of melanoma include a change in an existing mole or the development of a new, unusual-looking growth.
+People over 50 have a higher incidence, although anyone can develop melanoma.
+To help identify a suspicious skin lesion, think of the letters ABCDE, especially when it looks different from the surrounding skin.

 Melanoma FAQs